 US National Archives, Washington, D.C.

 At the conclusion of this project in the autumn of 2015 three names on the memorial could not be positively identified from military records and so the date of their deaths was unknown, nor did one know where they lay.
-On the 100 th anniversary of the armistice I am pleased to advise that one of the three was identified as Lance-Sergeant William Hope Jones, 1/3 rd Battalion, The Monmouthshire Regiment and he now takes his rightful place amongst his fellow OW’s who lost their lives in 1915.
+On the 100 th anniversary of the armistice one of the three was identified as Lance-Sergeant William Hope Jones, 1/3 rd Battalion, The Monmouthshire Regiment and he took his rightful place amongst his fellow OW’s who lost their lives in 1915.